snowztech/barecms-docs/getting-started/quick-start.md

 - BareCMS installed and running ([Installation Guide](installation.md))
 - Basic understanding of APIs and JSON
-- A tool to make HTTP requests (curl, Postman, or browser)
+- A tool to make HTTP requests (curl or similar)

 ---